An introduction to The Coach House

 Communal rooms include a light, comfortable lounge area, plus additional seating areas, modern, spacious dining room and a kitchen with modern appliances and plenty of storage space

-There are nine bedrooms on the ground floor with two on the first floor and all have ensuite level-access wetrooms, designed to be stylish and practical.
+There are seven bedrooms on the ground floor with two on the first floor and all have ensuite level-access wetrooms, designed to be stylish and practical.
 All bedroom lights have dimmer switches and three different light settings available, depending on the needs of the individual – daylight, warm, cool.

 Three bedrooms have their own kitchenette facilities and seven rooms have their own patio area.